PavelPZ/riverpod_navigator/README.md

 class RiverpodNavigator {
   RiverpodNavigator(Ref ref) {
     ...
-    /// listen to the changing state of the providers and call onStateChanged [ongoingPathProvider,userIsLoggedProvider].foreach((provider) => ref.listen(provider, (_,__) => onStateChanged())));
+    /// Listen to the providers state change.
+Call "onStateChanged" every time it changes.
+    [ongoingPathProvider,userIsLoggedProvider].foreach((provider) => ref.listen(provider, (_,__) => onStateChanged())));
   }

   void onStateChanged() {
     //=====> at this point, "ongoingPathProvider state" and "riverpodRouterDelegate.currentConfiguration" could differ
-    // get notifier
+    // get ongoingPath notifier
     final ongoingPathNotifier = ref.read(ongoingPathProvider.notifier);
     // run app specific application navigation logic here (redirection, login, etc.). final newOngoingPath = appNavigationLogic(ongoingPathNotifier.state);
     // actualize a possibly changed ongoingPath
     ongoingPathNotifier.state = newOngoingPath;
-    // the next two lines will cause Flutter Navigator 2.0 to update the navigation stack according to ongoingPathProvider state riverpodRouterDelegate.currentConfiguration = newOngoingPath;
+    // the next two lines will cause Flutter Navigator 2.0 to update the navigation stack according to the ongoingPathProvider state riverpodRouterDelegate.currentConfiguration = newOngoingPath;
     riverpodRouterDelegate.notifyListeners();
     //=====> at this point, "ongoingPathProvider state" and  "RiverpodRouterDelegate" are in sync }

   /// Enter application navigation logic here (redirection, login, etc.).
-  /// No need to override (eg when the navigation status depends only on the ongoingPathProvider and no redirects or no route guard is needed)
+  /// No need to override (eg when the navigation status depends only on the ongoingPathProvider and no redirects or no route guard is required)
   TypedPath appNavigationLogic(TypedPath ongoingPath) => ongoingPath;

 }